Drive transformative change

 - A senior leader or manager in a social enterprise or non-profit organisation

-- Policymaker with an interest in promoting social entrepreneurship ecosystems
+- Policymaker with an interest in promoting social change ecosystems

-- Funder seeking to become more effective in grant-making and investing
+- Funder seeking to become more effective in understanding your social change ecosystem

 Delegates on the Systems Change and Social Impact course will gain: